yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/read-replicas.md

 - Enter the set of regions: **Oregon**
 - Enter the replication factor: **3**
 - Change instance type: **n1-standard-8**
-- Add the following GFlag (flag) for Master and T-Server: **leader_failure_max_missed_heartbeat_periods = 10**.
+- Add the following configuration flag for YB-Master and YB-TServer: `leader_failure_max_missed_heartbeat_periods = 10`.
 Since the the data is globally replicated, RPC latencies are higher.
 You can use this flag to increase the failure detection interval in such a higher RPC latency deployment.

 ![Create Primary Cluster on GCP](/images/ee/primary-cluster-creation.png)